“Fill up the form.” The phrase “fill up” is used in Indian English to describe the process of completing a form or writing something.

 Typically when some document needs to be completed by typing into it (filling out an online application) or writing by hand into it (filling out an immigration form on the plane, when landing in the US, for instance), Americans use the phrase, ‘filling out’ to describe this.
 If someone told an American ‘I filled up the form,’ I think the first image in their head would be pouring water on it.
 However, don’t stress if you make this mistake.
 No one will get offended by it, it will just be a bit confusing for a moment.

-Listen to Andrea of ESL Basics describe the two meanings of 'fill out' in the video below.
+Listen to Andrea of Study with Andrea describe the two meanings of ‘fill out’ in the video below.

 Indian vs. American English at College